Shopify/shopify-api-ruby/docs/usage/graphql.md

 # do something with the reponse
 ```

-To experiment with prerelease features, pass the api_version unstable when initializing the client.
+By default, the client uses the API version configured in `ShopifyAPI`.
+To use a different API version, set the optional `api_version` parameter.
+To experiment with prerelease API features, use `"unstable"` for the API version.

 ```ruby
 client = ShopifyAPI::Clients::Graphql::Admin.new(session: session, api_version: "unstable")